harvard-cs263/harvard-cs263.github.io/rst/writeup-write-a-story.rst

         - Attached to: NAT
         - Everything else: unchanged
     - Save these settings.
-- Optional: set up a shared folder:
+- Optional: Set up a shared folder:
     - Under your VM, click Settings, then Shared Folders.
     - Click the "plus folder" icon.
     - Pick a folder path locally.
 Perhaps a directory called ``vmshare`` in your home folder.